pdxmele/gwyw-osm/README.md

 gwyw-osm
 ========

-Repo for my talk at NACIS 2013: "Getting what you want out of OpenStreetMap"
+Repo for my talk at NACIS 2013 Practical Cartography Day: "Getting what you want out of OpenStreetMap"

 This will eventually include: